 Cultivars such as Waltham 29, Di Cicco, or Royal Tenderette hybrid are perfect for containers as they are fast-maturing varieties ready for harvest in less than 70 days.

 Di Cicco broccoli provides many side shoots, so you can enjoy a plentiful yield.
+This is also an excellent broccoli plant for hydroponic cultivation.

 Pick A Suitable Broccoli Container